fariha23/recommendation_system_creditcard/notebooks/Recommendation_System_v1/ReadMe.txt

-This folder contains code for Recommendation_System_v1 (recommendation based on merchant similarities) Here are the functions descriptions in recomm_sys_v1.py files.
+This folder contains code for Recommendation_System_v1 (recommendation based on merchant similarities) Here are the function descriptions of recomm_sys_v1_helper.py file.

 #recomm_sys_v1 helper functions